5 ways to remove banding in Photoshop

-So, I've got some good news and bad news for you.
-Let's have the bad news first: Banding is here to stay and, sometimes, it's impossible to remove it completely from a digital image.
-Why?
-Because banding is purely a digital compression.
-This means, when you have an area of solid color that is transitioning from light to dark (or has a slight tonal variation from, say, yellow to orange) the pixel data to show this transition has to be rendered on your screen somehow.
-When we view an image on the computer, we're seeing a compressed rendering of the available pixels there and unfortunately this leads to odd artifacts in the image like banding, amongst other things.
+Let's start with the bad news: Banding is one of those pesky things that can be quite stubborn to get rid of completely from a digital image.
+Why is that?
+Well, banding is essentially a result of digital compression.
+You see, when you have an area of solid color that transitions from light to dark or has a subtle tonal variation, the pixels representing that transition need to be displayed on your screen somehow.
+However, when we view an image on a computer, what we're seeing is a compressed representation of the available pixels.
+Unfortunately, this compression can introduce artifacts like banding into the image, among other things.

-Still not very helpful if you want to share your photos online and all you can see is banding banding banding.
-Remember though, as much as you hate it, clients won't really notice this.
-And if they do, explain to them what banding is and that it won't show in their prints, products and wall art (yippee).
+But let's face it, this knowledge doesn't help much when you want to share your photos online and all you can see is banding, banding, and more banding.
+However, here's the thing: Most clients won't really notice or be bothered by the banding.
+And if they do happen to spot it, you can always explain to them what banding is and reassure them that it won't show up in their prints or any physical products.
+Phew!

-In this blog post, I'm going to explain a little more what banding is and show you all the steps you can take to minimize or even eradicate banding completely from your digital images, using Photoshop.
+In this blog post, I'm going to dive deeper into the world of banding.
+I'll explain what it is, why it occurs, and most importantly, I'll walk you through all the steps you can take to minimize or even completely eliminate banding from your digital images using the powerful tools in Photoshop.
+So, get ready to bid farewell to those pesky bands of color and reclaim the beauty of your photos!

 Banding looks like strips or steps of color on your image.
 This is a form of digital color posterization (try saying that after a glass of wine) and is most noticeable in solid areas of your image that lack detail, such as a seamless paper backdrop for studio photographers or a clear blue sky outdoors.

-You may have noticed banding on your TV – ever watched the opening credits on Netflix and noticed this weird color banding too?
-This is down to your TV resolution and connection - again, purely a digital phenomenon.
-It's a digital rendering of color transitions between those pesky pixels when previewing a version of your image on a screen.
+You may have noticed banding on your TV.
+Ever watched the opening credits on Netflix and noticed this weird color banding too?
+This is down to your TV resolution and connection.
+Again, purely a digital phenomenon.
+It's a digital rendering of color transitions between those pesky pixels going from dark to light when previewing a version of your image on a screen.

 How to avoid banding in the first place: